stitchdata/docs/_developer-files/import-api/documentation/iapi-introduction.md

       - Push data from a source to Stitch
       - Check the status of the Import API
-      - Validate requests and batches without persisting them to Stitch
+      - Validate push requests and batches without persisting them to Stitch

   - title: "Accessing the API"
     anchor: "access-the-api"